freenas/freenas-docs/userguide/system.rst

 #ifdef truenas
 The %brand% :guilabel:`Support` tab, shown in :numref:`Figure %s <tn_support1>`,
-is used to view or update the license information of the system.
+is used to view or update the system license information.
 It also provides a built-in ticketing system for generating support requests.